bazelbuild/examples/cpp-tutorial/README.md

 # Examples to build C++ code

+This folder is part of the C++ Bazel Tutorial, found at <https://bazel.build/start/cpp>

 This package will showcase how to build C++ code in stages.

 ### Stage 1